conedevelopment/i18n/README.md

 ## Translations in view files

 You can access to the ``$translations`` variable, anywhere in your view files.
-It's a collection instance, so you have the flexibility what the collection service provides.
+It's a collection instance, so you have the flexibility what the collection service provides:

-Usage:
 ```html
 <script>
     window.translations = {{ $translations->toJson() }};